Asynchronous Massive Access and Neighbor Discovery Using OFDMA: Proof of Theorem (the Asynchronous Case)

 \section{Proof of Theorem \ref{theorem:noisy_discovery_asyn} (the Asynchronous Case)}

-In the asynchronous neighbor discovery case, we choose the parameters according to \eqref{eq:para_start}--\eqref{eq:para_end}.
-The number of OFDM symbols used for synchronization is $C_3 = \beta_4 \lceil \log (K+M) \rceil$, where $\beta_4$ is specified in Appendix~\ref{append:proof_delay_est}.
-In the codeword structure, the number of symbols is $C = O(\log N)$.
-The total code length in transmit symbols is thus

-The FFT operation and channel estimation involve the same number of operations as the synchronous.
-Different from the synchronous, each device needs to estimate its delay once.
-The complexity of delay estimation is $M B C_3 = O(M K \log (K+M))$ (corresponding to $M$ times auto-correlations).
+\XC{ In the asynchronous massive access case, we choose the parameters according to \eqref{eq:para_start}--\eqref{eq:para_end}.
+The last subframe in Fig.~\ref{fig:frame} consists of \Lina{$C_3 = M+\lceil\beta_3 K \log (KM+1)\rceil $} samples, where $\LL{\beta_3} \geq 64 \bar{a}^2 / a^2$.
+The total codelength in transmitted symbols is thus \Lina{ }\DG{Thus the codelength satisfies~\eqref{eq:Lasync} for some $\alpha_0>0$.} The FFT operation and channel estimation involve the same number of operations as the synchronous case.
+Different from the synchronous case, each device needs to estimate its delay once.
+The complexity of delay estimation is $O(M (M + K \log (KM+1))$ (corresponding to $M$ times auto-correlations).
 A total of $K$ devices need to estimate their delays.
-The total computational complexity is thus $O \left( K (\log K) (\log N) \right) + O \left( K^2 M \log (K+M) \right)$.
+The total computational complexity is thus \Lina{$O \left( K (\log K) (\log N + \log S + \log K) \right) + O \left( K M ^2 + K^2 M \log (KM+1) \right)$}.

-The following lemma shows that for each device the delay estimate is correct with high probability. \begin{lemma} Suppose the conditions specified in Theorem~\ref{theorem:noisy_discovery_asyn} hold.
-Suppose the bipartite graph $G \in \mathcal{G}$ and the parameters are chosen according to \eqref{eq:para_start}--\eqref{eq:para_end}, there exists some positive $\beta_4$ such that $C_3 = \beta_4 \lceil \log (K+M) \rceil $ OFDM symbols are used for timing synchronization and the delay of a device estimated according to~\eqref{eq:est_delay} is correct with probability $O(1/ K^2)$. \end{lemma} \begin{proof} See Appendix~\ref{append:proof_delay_est}. \end{proof}
+The following lemma shows that for each device the delay estimate is correct with high probability. } \begin{lemma} Suppose the conditions specified in Theorem~\ref{theorem:noisy_discovery_asyn} hold.
+Suppose the bipartite graph $G \in \mathcal{G}$ and the parameters are chosen according to \eqref{eq:para_start}--\eqref{eq:para_end}.
+Suppose $\LL{\beta_3} \geq 64 \bar{a}^2 / a^2$ and is chosen to be an integer, and $C_3 = M + \Lina{\lceil\beta_3 K \log (KM+1)\rceil} $ samples are used for delay estimation, the delay of a device estimated according to~\eqref{eq:est_delay} is correct with probability no less than $1-4/K^2$. \end{lemma}